foliovision/fv-wordpress-flowplayer/readme.txt

 = 6.0.5.23 - 2017/04/?? =

+* Bugfix - Compatibility for browsers with localStorage blocked
 * Bugfix - Sharing - Fix for Twitter post titles

 = 6.0.5.22 - 2017/03/29 =